zsoldaat/AequilibriumTechnicalTest/README.md

 # Exercise 1:

 The test cases for the login feature are listed in a document called "Update Aequilibrium Technical Test - All Test Cases.txt".

+The titles of the fields I'm using for each test case are in the first line of the document, seperated by a "|".
+The values for all the test cases are in the following lines.

 # Exercise 2 Installation: